Intelligent Automation & Robotics MEng (Hons)

 Uncover problems.
 Discover solutions.
 Revel in the beauty of technology.

 Our MEng Intelligent Automation and Robotics degree prepares you for a career at the forefront of technological innovation.
 You’ll push boundaries and shape the future.
 By using the power of technology and creative thinking, you’ll enjoy a rewarding career.

 Through a mix of lectures, group discussions, and practical exercises, you’ll explore essential topics.
 These will include robotics, digital electronics, automation, image processing, and power systems.

 We’ve worked with employers to check our course is industry-informed.
-Our staff will support you to build up key transferable skills including problem solving and creative thinking.
+Our staff will support you to build key transferable skills including problem solving and creative thinking.

 As a graduate of the MEng degree, you’ll be well prepared for specialist jobs and leadership responsibility.
 Your range of skills will set you apart in the workplace, whether you end up in manufacturing, vehicular technology, or something else in the automation industry.
 Your professional expertise will also allow you to explore roles in different parts of the world.

 Studying abroad option available